Nuclear Power Plant Working

 Nowadays, the main use given to nuclear energy is the generation of electric power.
 Nuclear power plants are responsible of doing this process.
 Almost all nuclear power plants in production are using nuclear fission since the nuclear fusion, despite being under development, is currently unfeasible.

-The operation of a nuclear plant is identical to the operation of a thermoelectric power plant operating with coal, oil or gas, except in the way of providing heat to the water for converting this one into steam.
+The operation of a nuclear power plant is identical to the operation of a thermoelectric power plant operating with coal, oil or gas, except in the way of providing heat to the water for converting this one into steam.
 In nuclear reactors this process of producing heat is made by the fission reactions of the fuel atoms.